hcschuetz/todomvc-mobx-jsx/README.md

 Instead of deriving `NewTodoForm` from `HTMLElement` (as an "autonomous custom element") and wrapping a `<form>` element, we could have derived it from `HTMLFormElement`
-(as a "customized built-in elements"), wrapping only the `<input>` element.
+(as a "customized built-in element"), wrapping only the `<input>` element.
 But wrapping the `<form>` has the advantage that we can use our JSX shorthand syntax for attaching the submit-event listener.

 ### `TodoList`

-This component refers to the corresponding array of todos in the state.
+This component holds a reference `todos` to the corresponding array of todos in the global state.
 Actually this is a reactive (observable) MobX array.

 The `connectedCallback` does not need any DOM references or callbacks.